Harvey Weinstein: I've Done More Professionally for Women Than Anyone in Hollywood

 Despite being accused of sexual misconduct by dozens of women, with the allegations ranging from harassment to rape, the 67-year-old moaned in an interview with the New York Post that people are forgetting his record of helping women.

-“I feel like the forgotten man,” Weinstein complained.
+“I feel like the forgotten man,” Harvey Weinstein complained.
 “I made more movies directed by women and about women than any filmmaker, and I’m talking about 30 years ago.
 I’m not talking about now when it’s vogue.
 I did it first!
 I pioneered it!”

 “It all got eviscerated because of what happened,” he continued.
 “My work has all been forgotten.”